WHERE SHOULD I BEGIN AS A NEW MEMBER?

 HOW CAN I SEE IF NEW REPLIES TO MY TOPIC HAVE BEEN MADE?

-By default, you will receive a notification when replies are added to a topic that you have created.
+By default, you will receive a notification when someone replies to a topic that you have created.
 Read here about differing levels of notification choices you have available to you IF you are logged into MineralRightsForum, you’ll see a colored dot next to your avatar in the upper right screen.
 If you are NOT logged in, you will receive an email.
-Of course, you can always simply navigate to the Topic and review what’s taken place there.
+Of course, you can always navigate to the Topic and review what’s taken place there.

 HOW CAN I VIEW MY TOPIC?

-HOW CAN I CONTACT ANOTHER MEMBER PRIVATELY?
+HOW CAN I CONTACT ANOTHER MEMBER NON-PUBLICLY?

 CAN I ADVERTISE MY BUSINESS IN THE FORUM?